Skullabs/kikaha/README.md

 - provides a lightweight micro container (written over the powerful undertow core), as alternative environment to to run web applications
 - provide a set of undertow extensions to structure and initialize your application without writing a bunch of bootstraping lines of code, making easier to develop embedded applications

+> *Note*: This is the development branch.
+Features here will be available only at the next stable release.
+Please checkout the *version-2.1.x* if you are looking for the  source code of the latest stable version.

 ## Contributors
 - [Cesar Selonke](https://github.com/selonke)
 - [Ricardo Mattiazzi Baumgarter](https://github.com/ladraum)